reinhart1010/nix/docs/en/linux/networkctl.md

 Manage the network configuration using `systemd-networkd`.
 More information: <https://www.freedesktop.org/software/systemd/man/networkctl.html>.

-- Show a list of existing links and their status:
+- List existing links with their status:

 `networkctl list`